schombert/Project-Alice/docs/user_guide.md

 - Ensure you're connecting using IPv4 or IPv6 - accordingly, hosts will not accept a client with a different IPv
 - If using IPv6, check that your router even supports it
 - If using IPv4, do not input semicolons (i.e, `127.0.0.1:1283`), as this will be interpreted as a IPv6 address
+- If the host is using a custom port, then specify the port number with a semicolon.
+Eg (`127.0.0.1;1983`).
+If no port is specified it defaults to 1984.
 - Check that your firewall is not blocking Alice
 - Check your internet connection (maybe even ping the host)
 - If using a VPN tunneling app, check that you're connected to the peer
 - Ensure you all have the same game version
-- Check that someone else is able to join (i.e that the host has port forwarded properly, the port `1984`)
+- Check that someone else is able to join (i.e that the host has port forwarded properly the port specified in host_setting.json.
+Default is port `1984`)
 - Ensure you have the same mods as the host
 - You can try using the same scenario file if you think that you are having issues caused by slightly different version of mods